Skip to content

 In this article, you’ll learn how:

-- Modern stenography machines like Stenograph Luminex II can capture speech at speeds over 225 words per minute.
+• Modern stenography machines, such as the Stenograph Luminex II, can capture speech at speeds exceeding 225 words per minute.

 Let’s get down to the definition.